WWXD/WorldWeb-XD/README.md

 ## Support, troubleshooting, etc

-If anything goes wrong with your board, report it either on our [notabug's issues page](https://notabug.org/WorldWeb-XD/WorldWeb-XD/issues), [Gitter](https://gitter.im/WWXD/Lobby?utm_source=share-link&utm_medium=link&utm_campaign=share-link) or our [Discord Server](https://discord.gg/t52Tgvt).
+If anything goes wrong with your board, report it either on our [Github's issues page](https://github.com/WWXD/WorldWeb-XD/issues), [Gitter](https://gitter.im/WWXD/Lobby?utm_source=share-link&utm_medium=link&utm_campaign=share-link) or our [Discord Server](https://discord.gg/t52Tgvt).
 Make sure to describe your problems in detail.

 If the error is a 'MySQL Error', to get a detailed report, you need to open config/database.php in a text editor, find `$debugMode = 0;` and replace it with `$debugMode = 1;`.
 This will make the board give you the MySQL error message and the query which went wrong.
 After that, report the error to us and we'll fix it.
 Once you're done troubleshooting your board, it is recommended that you edit config/database.php back so that `$debugMode` is 0.